MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 16. Right click on the **Logger** class name,  click **Quick Actions and Refactorings...**, and then click **Extract Interface**.

-17. In the **Extract Interface** dialog window leave all the default values, and press **OK**.
+17. In the **Extract Interface** dialog window leave all the default values as they are, and press **OK**.

-18. In the **Solution Explorer**, double click the **Startup.cs** file.
+18. In the **Solution Explorer** pane, double click the **Startup.cs** file.

-19. Inside the empty **ConfigureServices** method after the opening brackets, press enter, and type:
+19. Place the mouse cursor within the  **ConfigureServices**  method block, press enter, and then type the following code.
 ```cs
     services.AddSingleton<ILogger, Logger>();
 ```

-20. Locate the following code:
+20. In the **Startup.cs** code window, locate the following code, and then select the code.

 ```cs
     public void Configure(IApplicationBuilder app, IHostingEnvironment env)
 ```

- 21. Put the cursor at the end of the line that is above the located code, and write the code below:
+ 21. Replace the code you selected with the following code

 ```cs
     public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILogger log)